raycast/utils/docs/utils-reference/getting-started.md

 ### v1.16.0

-- Add an `errorTitle` prop to `useFetch`, `useCachedPromise`, and `usePromise` to make it possible to customize the error displayed instead of a generic "Failed to fetch latest data".
+- Add a `failureToastOptions` prop to `useFetch`, `useCachedPromise`, and `usePromise` to make it possible to customize the error displayed instead of a generic "Failed to fetch latest data".

 ### v1.15.0